PeterWaIIace/PlayingWithVideoFeed/README.md

 # PyView

-PyView is simple app allowing to read video device, save frames, investigate previous frames.
-It is written in python and QT5.
+PyView is simple app written in python and QT5 allowing to read video device, save frames, investigate previous frames.

 ## HOW TO INSTALL